-I begin with your choice of a body guards, chauffeurs, escorts, drivers, and the entourage you'll live or die with on the road.
+Choose your body guards, chauffeurs, escorts, drivers, and entourage assuming they'll be involved in your next fire fight.
 Gone are the days when you could accept the teenage daughter of the local politician as your best choice to drive you in a parade.
-Gone are the days when you could hire the cheapest security guard in town, knowing he'd willingly lay down his life for you or at least frighten away most attackers before shooting himself in the foot.
-Gone are the days when having your family at the podium made you less of a target than the local politician.
+Gone are the days when you could hire the cheapest security guards in town hoping they'd lay down their lives for you or at least frighten attackers before shooting themselves in the foot.
+Gone are the days when having your family standing next to you at the podium might make you more popular and less of a target than the local politician.

-We live in a changed world, chauffeurs now need to be trained in defensive driving techniques, have well planned and rehearsed escape routes, know where to shuttle a target under siege, and know how to work with local law enforcement before, during and after an attack.
-Unfortunately, too often campaign' organizers hire the least expensive security company in town and hope nothing will go wrong.
-While less expensive doesn't always indicate less protection, it does indicate what their guards are being paid, their attitude about long term employees, their willingness to invest in advanced executive protection training, and the long term commitment they may or may not have to their community.
+We live in a changed world, chauffeurs now need to be trained in defensive driving techniques, have well planned and rehearsed escape routes ready to execute, know how and where to shuttle a target under siege, and know how to work with local law enforcement before, during and after an attack.
+Unfortunately, too often campaign'

+organizers hire the least expensive security company in town and hope nothing will go wrong.

+While less expensive doesn't always indicate less protection, it does indicate what their paying their guards, their attitude about long term employees, their willingness to invest in advanced training and continuing education, and their long term commitments to their clients and personnel.
 Knowing this, terrorist pick these poorly managed security companies as a way to either gain access to their targets or extort disgruntled employees into divulging confidential security policies, procedures, and protocols.
-This information allows terrorists to plan around what you thought was reasonable protection and inflict the most damage on their target.
-Ironically, terrorist get an added boost when their attack succeeds in light of what the public was sure to be the best protection their town could provide.
-(For more information, refer to RMLC programs on environmental protection and controllable crime scenes).
+This information allows terrorists to "plan around" what you thought was good protection, attack their targets and inflict as much damage as possible at the scene.
+Ironically, terrorist get an added boost if they can successfully attack a target the public thinks is well protected.
+(For more information, read our faculty briefings and white papers on environmental protection and creating controllable crime scenes).